 - the student’s photograph

-Augsburg College will honor your request to withhold all “Directory Information,” but cannot assume responsibility to contact you for subsequent permission to release it.
+Augsburg University will honor your request to withhold all “Directory Information,” but cannot assume responsibility to contact you for subsequent permission to release it.
 Augsburg assumes no liability for honoring your instructions that such information be withheld.
 The Registrar’s Office must be notified in writing of your intent to withhold your “Directory Information.”

 Right to Complain to the FERPA Office: